masonwaller/linked-list-converter/README.md

 }
 ```

-### removeValue(head: NodeObject, value: any, searchFunction?: (a: any) => boolean): NodeObject | null
+### removeValue(head: NodeObject, value: any, searchFunction?: (value: any) => boolean): NodeObject | null

 Provide a noncircular linked list and it'll return the same list with all the values that equal the provided value.
-You can also provide a search function for nested values or values that need to be computed.
+You can also provide a search function for nested values or values that need to be computed, defaults to (value) => value.

 ```
 const list = {